LorenzoGuideri/Tetris/Project_Proposal.md

           - if true, a new block is spawned at the top of the grid
      - is-paused is a boolean
           - if true, the game pauses and a menu pops up where you can choose to resume or quit
+     - grid is a Grid
+     - score is a non-negative integer

 - PAUSE MENU -> Worldstate
       - is paused is true